On the Waring Problem for Matrices over Finite Fields: Abstract

 \section{Abstract}

-We prove that if $k$ is a positive integer then for every finite field $\F$ of cardinality $q\neq 2$ and for every positive integer $n$ such that $q^n>(k-1)^4$, every $n\times n$ matrix over $\F$ can be expressed as a sum of three $k$-th powers.
-Moreover, if $n\geq 7$ and $k<q$, every $n\times n$ matrix over $\F$ can be written as a sum of two $k$-th powers.
+We prove that if $k$ is a positive integer, then for every finite field $\F_q$ of cardinality $q\neq 2$ and for every positive integer $n$ such that $q^n>(k-1)^4$, every $n\times n$ matrix over $\F_q$ can be expressed as a sum of two $k$-th powers.

 \subjclass{11P05; 11T06; 11T30; 12E05; 12E20; 15A24; 15B33; 16S50}

 \keywords{Waring problem, matrix over finite fields, companion matrix, $k$-power polynomial, trace}